-1. Courses in a program may be of four kinds: Core, Elective, Ability Enhancement and Skill Enhancement.

-a) Core Course: -
+- 1. Courses in a program may be of four kinds: Core, Elective, Ability Enhancement and Skill Enhancement. - a) Core Course: - b) Elective Course: -

 There may be a Core Course in every semester.
 This is the course which is to be compulsorily studied by a student as a requirement to complete the program in a said discipline of study.